46 Remote Work Tools & Software For Teams Working From Home In 2024

-Hive is the flexible project management tool that powers fast moving teams at places like Google, Starbucks and Toyota.
+Hive is the flexible project management and remote work tool that powers fast moving teams at places like Google, Starbucks and Toyota.
 We’re an all-in-one solution that has everything you need to work together remotely: projects, action cards, an email integration, file sharing, and meeting notes.
 With Hive, you can open up the app in the morning and get everything done in one window.
 You can even start a Zoom meeting from Hive.

 Imagine this: someone can start a video meeting in California, someone can simultaneously take meeting notes in NYC, and next steps can be assigned to someone in Austin.
 Does it get any easier than that?

 👉 Did you know that Hive just made Capterra’s list of top 9 project management platforms in the world?
 Get started for free today to see why Hive scored 100 out of 100 in popularity among its customers – the highest score of all tools on the market.
 Join thousands of teams already using Hive to power their remote workplace.

 Zoom has become one of the most popular video, audio-conferencing, and remote work tools, for good reason.
 With Zoom, you can create a recurring digital meeting room, host up to 100 participants for free, and enjoy collaborative features like screen-sharing, a whiteboard, and the opportunity to call in via phone (or just utilize Zoom’s mobile apps for iPhone and Android devices).